AmeriCorps Grantees

 305-349-1204 x228

-Palm Beach County Literacy CoalitionLiteracy AmeriCorps Palm Beach County members promote literacy and volunteerism in distressed communities in Palm Beach County.
+Palm Beach County Literacy CoalitionLiteracy AmeriCorps Palm Beach County members promote literacy services in Palm Beach County.
 Members serve as tutors in family literacy and adult education programs to assist adults to learn English and employability skills, mentors as Graduation Coaches in local high schools with at-risk youth and reading tutors to children in both elementary schools and afterschool programs.Education, Economic Opportunity

 3651 Quantum Blvd